Mohammed-Khamis99/AWS-Projects/README.md

 ![image](https://github.com/user-attachments/assets/49698645-9317-4013-9ab6-fee46db4a632)

 ## Setting Up API Gateway
-To create a public endpoint for our Lambda function, we'll use the API Gateway service:.
+To create a public endpoint for our Lambda function, we'll use the API Gateway service:
-•	Navigate to the API Gateway service and create a new "REST API.".
+- Navigate to the API Gateway service and create a new "REST API.".

 ![image](https://github.com/user-attachments/assets/1b67841a-1b5c-4620-b207-3398e0176462)

-•	Under "Resources," select the forward slash (/) and click "Create Method."
+- Under "Resources," select the forward slash (/) and click "Create Method."
-•	Set the HTTP method to "POST" as we'll be sending data to the Lambda function.
+- Set the HTTP method to "POST" as we'll be sending data to the Lambda function.

 ![image](https://github.com/user-attachments/assets/2f533fa0-88dc-4295-9c3f-bc9d7a4b595a)

-•	Choose "Lambda Function" as the integration type and select your specific function (e.g., mathFunction).
+- Choose "Lambda Function" as the integration type and select your specific function (e.g., mathFunction).
 Leave the rest of the settings unchanged.
 Click "Create Method.".

 ![image](https://github.com/user-attachments/assets/cc488228-2fea-420f-8af1-53a4263d2b26)

 Next Steps:.
-•	We'll configure CORS (Cross-Origin Resource Sharing) to allow your Amplify frontend to access the API.
+- We'll configure CORS (Cross-Origin Resource Sharing) to allow your Amplify frontend to access the API.
-•	We'll create a stage and deploy our API.
+- We'll create a stage and deploy our API.

 ![image](https://github.com/user-attachments/assets/5934b0e6-ab03-4099-b253-1009b12e077e)

 ![image](https://github.com/user-attachments/assets/186a2ad0-b2c6-45d3-b9e5-088000022f81)

-•	We'll create a stage and deploy our API.
+- We'll create a stage and deploy our API.

 ![image](https://github.com/user-attachments/assets/b6077ed4-2ba2-4e49-93b5-d1e32db5b4d0)

-•	Finally, we'll test the API call using the generated invoke URL.
+- Finally, we'll test the API call using the generated invoke URL.

 ![image](https://github.com/user-attachments/assets/adfb66c4-e8c9-4d22-ba66-9cb51ea97c38)

 Now we can trigger our lambda function through an API call
 ## Integrating DynamoDB for Result Storage
 This section outlines how to store calculation results in a DynamoDB database and retrieve them in the user interface.
-1. Create a DynamoDB Table.
+1. Create a DynamoDB Table
-•	Navigate to the DynamoDB service and create a new table.
+-Navigate to the DynamoDB service and create a new table.
-•	Name your table appropriately (e.g., FunWithMathResults).
+- Name your table appropriately (e.g., FunWithMathResults).
-•	Define the table schema with attributes to store relevant data.
+- Define the table schema with attributes to store relevant data.
 Here's a suggestion:.
 - UserID (String): A unique identifier for the calculation result.

 ![image](https://github.com/user-attachments/assets/5b820997-b331-42bf-9a4e-4cd7c9285cd7)

-2. Configure IAM Policy for Lambda Function.
+2. Configure IAM Policy for Lambda Function
-•	Go to your Lambda function and navigate to "Configuration" -> "Permissions.".
+- Go to your Lambda function and navigate to "Configuration" -> "Permissions.".
-•	Click on the existing role name or create a new role if needed.
+- Click on the existing role name or create a new role if needed.
-•	Under "Add permissions," select "Create an inline policy.".
+- Under "Add permissions," select "Create an inline policy.".

 ![image](https://github.com/user-attachments/assets/b1f87d83-4f44-4d9f-84eb-8ed61da87d5a)

-•	Use the following JSON policy template, replacing <your-table-arn> with the actual ARN of your DynamoDB table:
+- Use the following JSON policy template, replacing <your-table-arn> with the actual ARN of your DynamoDB table:
 ```
 {
     "Version": "2012-10-17",